GMOD/jbrowse-components/packages/jbrowse-cli/README.md

   -n, --name=name                     Name of the track.
 Will be defaulted to the trackId if none specified

-  -o, --out=out                       [default: ./config.json] path to config file in JB2 installation to write out to.

   -t, --type=type                     Type of track, by default inferred from track file

   --category=category                 Optional Comma separated string of categories to group tracks